-Certain executives of the Corporation are involved in the process of determining executive compensation, as follows: the CEO works jointly with the Compensation Committee to define the elements of executive compensation, including eligibility for the annual incentive (bonus) plan and long-term incentive compensation, the size, terms and conditions of bonus opportunities, and long-term incentive grants, based on the Corporation's pay-for-performance compensation philosophy and target-market positioning.
-The CEO, CFO and certain Vice Presidents are involved in the preparation of the financial budgets which are recommended for approval by the Board of Directors and which form the basis for the financial-performance targets on which a portion of the bonuses are based; the CEO and CFO also oversee the financial, accounting, legal and regulatory aspects of the 2011 Plan and RSU Plan, including maintaining a record of options and RSUs granted, exercised or paid and cancelled.
+Certain executives of the Corporation are involved in the process of determining executive compensation, as follows: the CEO and the Corporation's Vice President, Human Resources work jointly with the Compensation Committee to define the elements of executive compensation, including eligibility for the annual incentive (bonus) plan and long-term incentive compensation, the size, terms and conditions of bonus opportunities, and long-term incentive grants, based on the Corporation's pay-for-performance compensation philosophy and target-market positioning.
+The CEO, CFO and certain Vice Presidents are involved in the preparation of the financial budgets which are recommended for approval by the Board of Directors and which form the basis for the financial-performance targets on which a portion of the bonuses are based; the CEO, the CFO and the Corporation's Vice President, Legal Affairs also oversee the financial, accounting, legal and regulatory aspects of the Stock Option Plan, the SAR Plan and the RSU Plan, including maintaining a record of options, SARs and RSUs granted, exercised or paid and cancelled.